macmisu/homebridge-webos-tv/README.md

 # homebridge-webos-notification

-`homebridge-webos-notification` is a plugin for Homebridge which allows you to send notification to your webOS TV!
+`homebridge-webos-notification` is a plugin for Homebridge which allows you to send notification to your webOS TV.
 It should work with all TVs that support webOS2 and newer.
 This is based on [homebridge-webos-tv](https://github.com/merdok/homebridge-webos-tv) with only notification function.
 All credits go to original authors.

 ### Features
-* Show notifications
+* Send notifications to webOS TV

 ## Installation